Skip to content

 Phase 1: Acute Crisis (Days 1-2)

-When symptoms are at their worst, think simple and gentle.
+When symptoms are at their worst, strip your diet down to the bare minimum.

 Priority: Rest your digestive system while maintaining hydration and basic nutrition.